intermine/im-docs/docs/intermine/upgrade.md

 {% endtab %}
 {% endtabs %}

-Any other data source you use should be set to five connections, raised to ten if you encounter problems, e.g. the build failing with an error like so:
+Any other data source you use should be set to five connections and increased to ten if you encounter problems, e.g. the build failing with an error like so:

 {% tabs %}
 {% tab title="Error message" %}